marcelherd/TekkenLearningPlatform/README.md

 - There is virtually no error handling, if you don't use the program in exactly the way it is intended you are on your own
 - If you close the recorder process, it will not stop any active recordings or clean up after itself in any way
 - Matches ending prematurely e.g. due to disconnects are not detected properly
-- Videos are uploaded to YouTube during gameplay which may results in a bad connection
+- Videos are uploaded to YouTube during gameplay which may result in a bad connection

 ### Screenshots